jd-au/gaskap-validation/README.md

 # gaskap-validation
-A validation suite for the GASKAP survey https://gaskap.anu.edu.au focussed on metrics for high resolution spectral line data of the diffuse Interstellar Medium (ISM) of the Milky Way and the Magellanic system.
+A validation suite for the GASKAP survey https://gaskap.anu.edu.au focused on metrics for high resolution spectral line data of the diffuse Interstellar Medium (ISM) of the Milky Way and the Magellanic system.

-These tests are based on the work of https://github.com/Jordatious/ASKAP-continuum-validation/ with adaptation to the expected MW ISM enviornment with many resolved objects.
+These tests are based on the work of https://github.com/Jordatious/ASKAP-continuum-validation/ with adaptation to the expected MW ISM environment with many resolved objects.
 Additional tests are also present for the large scale emission and for the spectral line data.

 ## Usage